 The Kitchy Cabin

 Adorned in a bold, retro-inspired palette, Claire Thomas of The Kitchy Kitchen designed her standout cabin with the aim to make it both special and fun.
-With her creative use of our Color-It Tool in her kitchen and fireplace hearth, along with a twist on the classic parquet in the two bathrooms, you're sure to be inspired.
+With her creative use of our custom ceramic tile in her kitchen and fireplace hearth, along with a twist on the classic parquet in the two bathrooms, you're sure to be inspired.

 First, can you tell me a bit about yourself and what you do?

 I'm the creator of the food and lifestyle blog The Kitchy Kitchen, a commercial director, and the co-founder of Sweet Laurel, a grain-free bakery.
 The short answer to what I do is "content creator," I'm always trying to create and capture unique experiences and ideas, whether it's a recipe for dinner or renovating a home.

 Was this a remodel or a renovation?
 What did you most want to change?